-Even if you don't qualify for Chapter 7 bankruptcy, you still have options.
-Chapter 13 bankruptcy allows you to create an affordable plan that allows you to reduce your overall debt and repay it over a three- to five-year period.
-What's more, it may be a highly effective tool in preventing home foreclosure and is also available to individuals who do not qualify for Chapter 7.
+Even if you don’t qualify for Chapter 7 bankruptcy, you still have options with Chapter 13 Bankruptcy.
+A Chapter 13 allows you to create an affordable plan that allows you to reduce your overall debt and repay it over a three- to five-year period.
+What’s more, it may be a highly effective tool in preventing home foreclosure and is also available to individuals who do not qualify for Chapter 7.
 At The Law Offices of Ronald I. Chorches, our bankruptcy attorneys provide relief through Chapter 13 in Hartford, Connecticut, and for consumers throughout the state.

 What Chapter 13 Bankruptcy Can Do For You